rowanv/data-science-curriculum/README.md

 - Data Tau

+F. Machine Learning
+- Lantz's 'Machine Learning with R'

 #### V. Additional Elective Work

 A. Algorithms
 - Udacity's algorithms course.
 40 hours.

 B. Additional Machine Learning work
-- Hastie et al.'s 'The Elements of Statistical Learning'
+- Hastie et al.'s 'The Elements of Statistical Learning' -- this is an excellent desktop reference.
+It goes over all of the most popular Statistical Learning/Machine Learning techniques, including the math behind major algorithms, and includes references to the most relevant publications for each technique.
+This book is of great value if you want to gain an in-depth understanding of Statistical Learning techniques, but could be frustrating if you were to use it as your first foray into the field.
 - Stanford's 'StatLearning Statistical Learning' MOOC.
 Utilizes the Hastie textbook.

 C. Data Visualization